Skip to main content

 • Multiple Choice: these questions can have one correct answer.
 You can add as many possible answers as you'd like.

-• Short Answers: With these, the student is required to type the answer themselves.
-You can add as many possible answers as you'd like, and keep in mind there may be a variety of ways that students may type in an answer when you're creating the answers.
+• Short Answers: With these, the learner is required to type the answer themselves.
+You can add as many possible answers as you'd like, and keep in mind there may be a variety of ways that learners may type in an answer when you're creating the answers.
 For example abbreviations, typos, etc.

-• Match Answers: Students will drag and drop answers to order them to match accordingly with the item
+• Match Answers: Learners will drag and drop answers to order them to match accordingly with the item

 There are three ways to add questions to your Quiz: